-The Canvassing Board is a group of local elected officials who oversee important parts of the election.
+The Canvassing Board is a group of local elected officials who oversee important parts othe election.
 This ensures that critical decisions about the election are made by a group rather than by a single person.
 The board is composed of the supervisor of elections, a county judge, acting as chair, and the chair of the board of county commissioners.
 If a member of the Canvassing Board is unable to fulfill his/her duties, designated alternatives act as replacements.

 The Canvassing Board is its own governing body.
 It is separate from either the Supervisor of Elections Office or the Board of County Commissioners.